CDCgov/prime-reportstream/prime-router/docs/releases/2021-11-09-release-notes.md

 ### Results from the receiver quality filters in the response.

+A new `filteredReportRows` entry has now been added to `destination` in the json response.

+ Each jurisdiction that receives data from ReportStream can configure 'quality filters' that filter out data that does not meet that receiver's needs.
+With this release we are now returning information back to submitters on why certain rows were filtered from going to a particular jurisdiction.

-`filteredReportRows` entry added to `destination` in the response when rows have been filtered out by a receivers configured quality filters.
-Eacy entry lists the filter used, the arguments for it, and the rows that were filtered by it.
-This key is present only if at least one row has been filtered out, and is never present for secondary destinations.
+Each entry lists the filter applied and the rows that were filtered by it.  `filteredReportRows` is present only if at least one row has been filtered.

+Many receivers have a 'secondary' feed, often designed to catch data that was filtered from that receiver's primary feed.
+In those cases, if the submitted data shows as filtered from the primary feed, it may still have been sent to that jurisdiction's secondary feed.

 **Examples**